Grounds to Claim Against an Estate

 They made it very clear that they did not have the option of rejecting the daughter’s claim against the estate under the terms of the appeal before them.
 All they could do was look at the Court of Appeal’s decision.
 They took the view that the first District Judge had considered the impact on benefits but still limited his award because of other factors and that he was entitled to do this.
 They also stated that the Judge did not have to present a calculation to show how different factors affected his decision.
 They decided that the Court of Appeal was wrong to overturn the Judge’s decision and reinstated it.

 Making a claim against an estate can be a difficult and drawn-out process, but Newtons Solicitors are here to help.
-We can offer advice if you believe you could be claiming against an estate or if you are acting for an estate that anticipates such a claim being made.
-For more information, please contact our wills, trusts and probate team today.
+We can offer advice if you believe you could be claiming against an estate or if you are acting for an estate that anticipates having to defend a will.
+For more information, please contact us at Newtons Solicitors.
+Our wills, trusts and probate team can offer support and guidance on a range of matters from an executor failing to act, to setting up power of attorney, and creating a will.